venkataSaik/world-clock-angular/README.md

 # World Clock Using Angular
 Worldclock is a simple component designed using angular.

-We can display  time and date of a specific city by using this component.
+We can display time of a specific city by using this component.

 <p><img src="\demo-img\demoimage.JPG"></p>